Osteoarthritis (OA) is the most common joint disorder. It is due to aging and wear and tear on a joint.

 Medical conditions that can lead to OA include:

 Pain and stiffness in the joints are the most common symptoms.
-The pain is often worse after exercise and when you put weight or pressure on the joint.
+The pain is often worse:

 With OA, your joints may become stiffer and harder to move over time.
 You may notice a rubbing, grating, or crackling sound when you move the joint.

 "Morning stiffness" refers to the pain and stiffness you feel when you first wake up in the morning.
-Stiffness due to OA usually lasts for 30 minutes or less.
-It improves after activity, allowing the joint to "warm up."
+Stiffness due to OA often lasts for 30 minutes or less.
+It can last more than 30 minutes if there is inflammation in the joint.
+It often improves after activity, allowing the joint to "warm up."

 During the day, the pain may get worse when you are active and feel better when you are resting.
 As OA gets worse, you may have pain even when you are resting.
 And it may wake you up at night.